Billy Campbell: Career

-After an appearance in an episode of the hit 1980s sitcom Family Ties, Campbell's first prominent role was that of Luke Fuller, Steven Carrington's lover on Dynasty.
-Campbell appeared in the show's fifth season (1984–85) when Dynasty was the number one show on American television.
+After appearances in single episodes of Hotel and the hit 1980s sitcom Family Ties, Campbell's first lead role was that of Luke Fuller, Steven Carrington's lover on the fifth season of Dynasty––then the number one show on American television.
 Following this, he had a regular role as Detective Joey Indelli on the 1986–88 NBC series Crime Story.
-Campbell was the first choice of the producers of Star Trek: The Next Generation to play the role of William Riker, but lost the role to Jonathan Frakes.
+Campbell was the first choice of the producers of Star Trek: The Next Generation to play the role of William Riker, but lost the role to Jonathan Frakes due to the intervention of Paramount Television head John Pike.
 Campbell appeared as a guest star during the show's second season, portraying the title character in "The Outrageous Okona".

-In 1991, Campbell played the lead role and love interest of Jennifer Connelly's character in The Rocketeer.
+In 1991, Campbell played the titular role in The Rocketeer opposite Jennifer Connelly.
 He went on to appear as Quincey Morris, a Texan vampire hunter in Bram Stoker's Dracula (1992).
-In 1993, he starred in the short-lived detective series Moon Over Miami.
+In 1993, he starred in the short-lived detective series Moon over Miami.
 That same year, he was seen in the role of Dr. Jon Fielding in the television adaptation of Tales of the City.
 He appeared in the sequels More Tales of the City in 1998, and Further Tales of the City in 2001.

 In 1999, Campbell began his role as Rick Sammler on Once and Again, opposite Sela Ward.
 The series ran for three seasons until 2002, during which time Campbell received a Golden Globe nomination for Best Actor in a Dramatic Series.
-Campbell then had a regular role as Jordan Collier on the sci-fi series The 4400, which aired for four seasons on the USA Network between 2004–2007.
+Campbell then had a regular role as Jordan Collier on the sci-fi series The 4400, which aired for four seasons on the USA Network between 2004 and 2007.
 In 2005, he had a recurring role in the teen soap The O.C.